 I specialize in helping individuals and couples who struggle with addictions, relationship issues, anger issues, depression, sexual integrity, and spirituality issues.
 I help marriages and relationships engage with the recovery of love, respect, and intimacy.

 There are many intersections and stories of your life that come into play for you today, even now as you consider therapy.
 Therapy involves the exploration of these stories, and the hope of something new.
 I am committed to change-oriented therapy for individuals and couples of all ages and walks of life.
-Through therapy you can deepen relational intimacy, break from difficult patterns, and discover what it means to live more truthfully.
+Through therapy you can deepen relational intimacy, break free from difficult life patterns, and discover what it means to live more truthfully.

 I am a Licensed Professional Counselor (TN License #2618) practicing in the Middle Tennessee area.
 I am comfortable working with any and all issues in life but mainly focus on couples and individuals.
 I specialize in working with men who are wrestling with what it means to be a man, sexual integrity, addictions, relationship or work issues, and anger management.
 I work hard to challenge men to explore their masculinity by challenging pervasive stereotypes.
 I specialize in working with women who are looking to find and reclaim their voice in their relationships, working through issues of sexual, physical, or emotional abuse, difficulty in family relationships, self esteem, and codependency